ddev/ddev.com/README.md

 2. Create a [classic GitHub access token](https://github.com/settings/tokens) with these scopes: `repo`, `read:org`, `read:user`, and `read:project`.
 3. Paste the GitHub token after `.env`’s `GITHUB_TOKEN=`.

-#### DDev setup
+#### DDEV setup

-DDev already has all the dependencies included.
+DDEV already has all the dependencies included.

-1. Run `ddev start && ddev npm install ` set up the project’s dependencies.
+1. Run `ddev start && ddev npm install` set up the project’s dependencies.
 If it fails then run `ddev npm cache clean --force && ddev npm install && ddev restart`.
-3. `ddev npm run build` can be found at the base URL and `ddev npm run dev` is found at https://<projectname>.ddev.site:4321.
-Dev has Vite HMR(hot module reloading) among other features.
-The site will automatically refresh as you work on it, displaying errors in the relevant console (terminal or browser).
+3. `ddev npm run build` can be found at https://<projectname>.ddev.site and `ddev npm run dev` is found at https://<projectname>.ddev.site:4321.The dev server has Vite HMR (hot module reloading) among other features.
+The site will automatically refresh as you work on it, displaying errors in the relevant terminal or browser console.

 To generate a static copy of the site, run `ddev npm run build`.
 The contents of the `dist/` folder are exactly what get [deployed to Cloudflare Pages](#build--deployment).
 You can preview locally by running `ddev npm run preview` or using a tool like [`serve`](https://www.npmjs.com/package/serve).

-#### Without DDev setup
+#### Setup without DDEV

 Check out the project in your favorite Node.js environment, ideally running [`nvm`](https://github.com/nvm-sh/nvm).
 We’ll install dependencies, add a GitHub API key, and run a local dev server with a hot-reloading browser URL.

 1. Run `nvm use` to make sure you’re running an appropriate Node.js version.
 2. Run `npm install` to set up the project’s dependencies.
 3. Run `npm run dev` to start Astro’s dev server.
 If it fails then run `npm cache clean --force && npm install && npm run dev`.
 4. Visit the URL displayed in your terminal.
 (Probably `http://localhost:4321/`.)
-The site will automatically refresh as you work on it, displaying errors in the relevant console (terminal or browser).
+The site will automatically refresh as you work on it, displaying errors in the relevant terminal or browser console.

 To generate a static copy of the site, run `npm run build`.
 The contents of the `dist/` folder are exactly what get [deployed to Cloudflare Pages](#build--deployment).
 You can preview locally by running `npm run preview` or using a tool like [`serve`](https://www.npmjs.com/package/serve).

-#### Switching from without Ddev to with DDev local environment.
+#### Switching from Without DDEV to with DDEV

-Make sure to delete your node vendor folder everytime you switch and run npm install.
+Make sure to delete your `node_modules/` directory and run `npm install`.
 The change in architecture can create odd issues otherwise.

 ## Managing Content